General Illness Leave

 Once an employees absence qualifies for general illness leave, the employee may take the balance of the employees entitlement on an hourly equivalent basis if the illness will result in ongoing periods of absences or treatments mixed with periods when the employee can return to workfor example, if the employee was being treated for cancer.

-General illness leave of less than 80 days is reinstated for future use at 70 percent upon the employees return to work if the employee returns to work in the same year of employment.
+General illness leave of less than eighty (80) days is reinstated for future use at 70 percent upon the employees return to work if the employee returns to work in the same year of employment.
 If the employee returns to work in the next year of employment, the employees entitlements are reinstated according to the entitlement schedule.
-Reinstatement shall only occur where the employee has not taken any general illness leave for the same or related illness during the first ten consecutive work days following the date of return to active work.

 A managers general illness leave benefits are reinstated the day the manager returns to work.

-An opted out or excluded employees general illness leave benefits are effective after ten consecutive work days without an absence for the same or related illness.
+An opted out or excluded employees general illness leave benefits are effective after ten (10) consecutive work days without an absence for the same or related illness.
+Reinstatement shall only occur where the employee has not taken any general illness leave for the same or related illness during the first ten (10) consecutive days following the date of return to active work.

 When a paid holiday falls during a period of general illness, it will be paid as a day of general illness.
 An employee will not receive additional compensation for the paid holiday.

 Any employee may be requested to provide a medical certificate for any period of general illness the employee takes.
-An opted out or excluded employee will be required to provide a medical certificate for any period of general illness lasting 20 work days or more.
+An opted out or excluded employee will be required to provide a medical certificate for any period of general illness lasting twenty (20) work days or more.

 About this Directive